jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 Even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting) and
 [Meredith Angwin](https://meredithangwin.com/books/) detail how much of an impact even **supplemental heating** via space heaters has in extremely cold conditions, which can destabilize the New England grid despite an modest **average** peak in winter electricity usage.

+## This is Complicated

+What started as a simple observation about my home electricity bills during different months revealed an extremely complicated equation across the U.S.
+Seasonal variation in electricity demand is determined not only by climate, but also by the myriad local infrastructure decisions about how humans heat and cool their homes (which in turn depends on variables like whether residential areas are dense enough to merit utility natural gas, or whether heating oil is efficiently deliverable by truck).
+Regulations and grid architecture surely play a role as well, and this is before even getting into the different characteristics of different flavors of electricity generation.